 When I first saw rabas on a menu I thought it was referring to radishes, because in Spain we call them rabanos.
 It did seem a bit strange to have a dish entirely made with radishes, but I did not pay too much attention.
 There are so many of these similarly spelled but-not-quite-the-same words in Argentinian Spanish compared to Spanish from Spain that I had made the connection.

-But actually, rabas are fried squid rings, flour breaded and deep fried for a golden crunchy finish.
+But actually, rabas are fried squid rings, flour breaded and deep fried for a golden crunchy finish, similar to the fish and chips found in South African food.
 They are the perfect snack after empanadas, but again, not the healthiest of foods since they are indeed deep fried.

 It took me a while to realise what a picada was because this was one of those false friends.
 In Spain we call the act of snacking before lunch over a vermouth or aperitif “picar”, and that usually includes toasted almonds, chips and olives.
 Some other more consistent items like a potato omelette or even some bread with tomato and ham can also be included in the more elaborate versions.